 Deadlines for an application for a charge-back

-The maximum period indicated by the Regulations of the МПС (не знам какво е това), to challenge a transaction consists of 540 days from the date of the last deposit.
+The maximum period indicated by the Regulations of the international payment system, to challenge a transaction consists of 540 days from the date of the last deposit.
 We recommend not to delay the challenge, since the preparation of documents for the procedure for the return by the issuing bank and the transfer of the case to arbitration may be delayed.
 Mychargbeback recommends filing an application no later than 500 days from the date of the transaction.

 Important: each payment system (VISA\MasterCard) imposes its own requirements for the timing of charge-back challenging.

-In the process of reviewing the claim, a certain period of time is also allocated for each stage: After the issuing bank receives an application for withdrawal of funds for a charge-back, it is required within 30 - 45 days (for internal and international operations, respectively) to provide the respective data to the МПС;
+In the process of reviewing the claim, a certain period of time is also allocated for each stage: After the issuing bank receives an application for withdrawal of funds for a charge-back, it is required within 30 - 45 days (for internal and international operations, respectively) to provide the respective data to the payment system;

 During the same period, the acquiring bank must provide a feedback regarding the claim; Upon receipt of the refusal, the issuing bank may send application for a repeated charge-back; When considering a case in front of the arbitration court, the dispute may last several months.